 - items moving in transit through the United States;

 - all US-origin items wherever located;

 - foreign-made items that incorporate more than a de minimis amount of controlled US-origin content; and

-- foreign-made items that are the direct product of certain US-origin technology or software.
+- foreign-made items that are the foreign-produced direct product of certain US-origin technology or software.